 “Why do I miss my ex even though they caused me pain in the end?”
 Because a partner brings out the best in us, you could be missing who you used to be with the ex.
 Outgoing, thoughtful, driven, and passionate.
 You might’ve learned new skills together too.
 Questioning your identity and wanting to go back to your own self can make you miss your ex.

 Related Reading: Ways To Move On And Find Happiness All Over Again

-Kashish puts it best when he explains, “Closure is so vital…It’s quite unfortunate that not everyone gets it.
+Kashish puts it best when he explains, “Closure is so vital.
+It’s quite unfortunate that not everyone gets it.
 Missing an ex can come from a place where there are many unresolved feelings and issues, where you have regrets about the way things panned out.
-And the solution to this is not forcing closure.
-You have to heal by yourself and move on in the absence of closure.”
+And the solution to this is not forcing a closure.
+Rather, you have to heal by yourself and move on in the absence of closure.”

-And how true is this?
-Maybe you regret saying something harsh, or doing something hurtful.
-My sister’s ex could not get over her for three-ish years because he cheated on her.
-The guilt and desire to make things better did not allow him to move on in the absence of closure.
-This is also one of the reasons why parting ways amicably is essential.
+So true.
+Maybe you regret saying something harsh or doing something hurtful.
+My sister’s ex could not get over her for three years because he cheated on her.
+The guilt and desire to make things better did not allow him to move on.
+This is also one of the reasons that parting ways amicably is essential.

 8. Why do I miss my ex after a year?
 The internet is the culprit

 Social media is the iceberg and your journey of moving forward is the Titanic.
 Everything is great until the ex’s photo pops up on your timeline and you see her with another person.
 She posts a status update that announces that she’s ‘taken,’ and boom!
 You’re spiraling and asking yourself repeatedly, “Why do I miss my ex-girlfriend?”
 This is precisely why you should block your ex on social media.